humbertovenavente/PDFIA/README.md

   - No real Postgres/Supabase is required in local development.

 - **OCR Service** (`OcrService`)
-  - Uses `HttpClient` to optionally call a **Deepseek OCR HTTP API** if `DEEPSEEK_OCR_API_KEY` is configured.
-  - Supports PDFs and common image formats.
-  - If the API key is missing or the API returns an error (e.g. 401 Unauthorized), the service:
-    - Logs a warning.
+  - Extracts PDF text layer when available.
+  - Runs local OCR for images (e.g. embedded images in PDFs) when Tesseract is configured.
-    - Returns a placeholder string instead of throwing, so jobs still complete.
+  - If OCR is not available, the service returns a placeholder string so jobs still complete.

 - **Masking Service** (`MaskingService`)
   - Detects and masks sensitive data using regex/heuristics: